isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/Free Trade Zone Operator Licence.md

 </ul>
 <p><strong>Step 2</strong>: <a href="https://form.gov.sg/65b6f21690d4ae5b33a60840" rel="noopener noreferrer nofollow" target="_blank">Apply Online </a>(Note:
-Singapore Customs will contact you to follow up on your application upon receipt of complete set of supporting documents)</p>
+Singapore Customs will contact you to follow up on your application upon receipt of the complete set of supporting documents)</p>
 <p><strong>Step 3</strong>: On-site assessment will be scheduled and conducted,
 upon receipt of relevant supporting documents.</p>
 <p><strong>Step 4</strong>: Receive your application outcome.</p>